AllisonSchroeder/DUNE_ND_GeoEff/README.md

 # Instruction for running translation and rotations on FD n-tuples

 Prerequisite: [Produce Ntuple from DUNE FD MC files](https://github.com/weishi10141993/myntuples#produce-ntuple-from-dune-fd-mc-files).
 The produced FD n-tuples will be used as input files for the following program to run.
-(Add reference to Flynn's Ntuples)
+(Flynn Guo has previously made ntuple files to use, which can be located here: /pnfs/dune/persistent/users/flynnguo/myFDntuples)

 [First time only]
 ```